-Then we hear Jesus saying: “I am Alpha and Omega, the beginning and the ending, saith the Lord, which is, and which was, and which is to come, the Almighty” (Rev 1:8).
-He repeats this claim in verse 11, saying, “I am Alpha and Omega, the first and the last”.
+Then we hear Jesus saying: “I am Alpha and Omega, the beginning and the ending, says the Lord, which is, and which was, and which is to come, the Almighty” (Rev 1:8 KJV).
+He repeats this claim in verse 11, saying, “I am Alpha and Omega, the first and the last” (KJV).

 The Good Shepherd